FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 - Fixed issue: Open the previous or next article.
 - Fixed issue: Switch between portrait and landscape will back to the beginning of the article.
 - Fixed issue: Switch between portrait and landscape also will change article.
-- Fixed issue: Action bar also can click when it is hidden.
+- Fixed issue: Action bar also can tap when it is hidden.

 # v0.14 12-11-09
 - Add a network status monitoring.
 Turn off automatic synchronization when network is not available.